Margarita cupcakes are lightly flavored with lime and tequila both in the cake batter and the frosting. It’s the perfect dessert for Cinco de Mayo!

 Tequila Lime Frosting

-• To make the frosting, whip the butter on medium-high speed in the bowl of an electric mixer for 5 minutes.
-I suggest using the whisk attachment if you have it.
-Reduce the speed to medium-low, and gradually add the confectioners' sugar.
-Mix on medium speed for about 30 seconds.
-Scrape for the sides and bottom of the bowl.
+• To make the frosting, use an electric mixer to beat the butter on medium-high speed until creamy, about 2 minutes.
+Reduce the speed to medium-low and gradually add the confectioners' sugar.
+Mix until combined.
+Scrape down the sides and bottom of the bowl.

 • Add the lime juice, tequila and salt.
-Mix on medium-high speed until incorporated and fluffy, about 20 seconds.
+Mix on medium-high speed until fluffy, about 20 seconds.
+If the frosting is too thick, add more lime juice.
+If it's too thin, add more confectioners' sugar.

-• Transfer frosting to a piping bag fitted with desired tip.
+• Transfer frosting to a piping bag fitted with desired tip (I used a large French tip Ateco 869).
 Frost cupcakes and garnish with lime zest, an additional sprinkling of salt and a lime wedge if desired.

 Notes